(404) 980-2104

-Donor Advised Funds are a good option any time the donor wants to contribute (and get the tax deduction) now, but physically grants funds to the final charity at a later date.
+Donor Advised Funds are a good option any time the donor wants to contribute and get the tax deduction now (but physically grant funds to the designated charity at a later date).
+Need more clarity?
+We can help educate you on this great charitable option.

 Is A Donor Advised Fund The Right Fit For Your Philanthropic Needs?